stagedml/pylightnix/README.md

   their data, inspect dependencies, and remove them as needed.
 * Special attention is paid to the support of non-deterministic build processes.

+Pylightnix originally appeared as a core module of [StagedML](https://github.com/stagedml/stagedml) library, later it was moved into a separate project.

 ## Contents